 Although the technology has been in the works for a long time, it got its mainstream recognition in the last few years from popular movies and games like Pokemon Go.

-The use of AR is not just limited to entertainment and mobile apps, in fact, it has proved to be very effective in a number of fields such as healthcare, skill training, teaching.
-It has also found success in commercial space such as retail and advertisement.
+The use of AR is not just limited to entertainment and mobile apps, in fact, it has proved to be very effective in a number of fields such as healthcare, skill training, and teaching.
+It has also found success in commercial spaces such as retail and advertising.

 Even with all these developments, the AR industry is still in its early stages and has a number of challenges and limitations to address.